- What’s the thing with customer journeys?

 Next, some other brand is targeting him on Facebook, with an ad on Sketch courses.
 Our guy starts to compare the options.
 He’s now checking if there are some certifications available if he can create some portfolio.
 He’s just moved on in the journey to the “Consideration” stage or middle of the funnel (MOFU).

 Next, he’s reading reviews for some training and courses and checking prices.
 Finally, he has a list of vendors.
 He’s almost ready to buy, so he’s moving to the “Decision” stage or the bottom of the funnel (BOFU).

 I guess it’s pretty clear by now.
 But the story ain’t over yet.
 In this case, you’ll need to figure out all those brand touchpoints and how you can address them via various paid campaigns.

 Targeted audiences: a look under the hood

 A targeted audience is a group of people with specific behaviors that resonate with your products and company.
-But, you’ve probably heard this before.
-The headache comes when we try to identify this audience and reach out to it with proper targeted campaigns.
+But you’ve probably heard this before.
+The headache comes when we identify this audience and reach out to it with properly targeted campaigns.

 This is when things can get pretty complicated.
-But in the end it will be worth it.
-Knowing about the current needs, emotions, and behavior of the target group should be the basis for making business decisions.
+But in the end, it will be worth it.
+Knowing about the target group’s current needs, emotions, and behavior should be the basis for making business decisions.
 This can lead to: